int128/docker-manifest-create-action/README.md

 # docker-manifest-create-action [![ts](https://github.com/int128/docker-manifest-create-action/actions/workflows/ts.yaml/badge.svg)](https://github.com/int128/docker-manifest-create-action/actions/workflows/ts.yaml)

-This is an action to create a multi-architecture Docker image in GitHub Actions.
+This is an action to create a multi-architectures container image in GitHub Actions.
 It is interoperable with [docker/metadata-action](https://github.com/docker/metadata-action).

 ## Migration from V1 to V2

-This action is a thin wrapper of `docker buildx imagetools create`.
+Since v2, this action does not support the `suffixes` input.
-You need to set an image URI instead of a tag element.
+You need to set an image URI with a digest or tag.

-If you use `docker/build-push-action`, you can construct an image URI from the outputs.
+If you use docker/build-push-action, you can construct an image URI from the outputs as follows:
-For example,

 ```yaml
 - uses: docker/build-push-action@v5